 Red lentils are a bit different than your typical, and more commonly known, green lentils.
 For one, red lentils are a bit sweeter and nuttier than other lentils.
 This is one of the reasons why I LOVE them.
+I also love my red lentil pasta recipe.
+Check it out if you love lentils like I do!
 They add this slight sweetness to any savory dish- so yum!
 Who else is a fan of that sweet/salty combo?

 Another distinction is the fact that red lentils tend to break up more than regular lentils.
 Red lentils don't really hold up their shape, instead they turn into this creamy consistency which is great for stews and curries.

 the flavors in this smoky red lentil stew